How to do a summer weekend in Wellington

 Ride the Cable Car

-Take a ride on the historic Cable Car all the way to the top to check out the panoramic views of the city and harbour from the Lookout at the top.
+Take a ride on the historic Cable Car all the way to the top to check out the panoramic views of the city and harbour.
 From here you can catch a free shuttle to Zealandia, a world-first, fully-fenced predator-free ecosanctuary, the first of its kind in the world.

 Head back into town for lunch at Mr Go’s, one of Wellington’s favourite fun eateries that serves up Asian hawker-style street food with a twist of Kiwi influence.
 The atmosphere is buzzy and laidback and it’s a great place for families and groups.
 Order up a bunch of things to share, some local craft beers or some of Mr Go’s renowned cocktails and you’re set.